 04 Sep 10 WAYS TO PROTECT MY HOME (OR SALES PROCEEDS) FROM MEDICAID ESTATE RECOVERY

-Although most Texas homes are a non-countable resource (if equity is under $560,000 if you are single, unlimited if you are married for Medicaid applicants) for long-term care Medicaid eligibility purposes, the state usually has a right to make a claim against the Medicaid recipient’s estate after the Medicaid recipient’s death to the extent Medicaid benefits (typically nursing home costs, caregiver expenses, medication, etc.) were advanced by the state.
+Although most Texas homes are a non-countable resource (if equity is under $603,000 as of January 1, 2021 if you are single, unlimited if you are married for Medicaid applicants) for long-term care Medicaid eligibility purposes, the state usually has a right to make a claim against the Medicaid recipient’s estate after the Medicaid recipient’s death to the extent Medicaid benefits (typically nursing home costs, caregiver expenses, medication, etc.) were advanced by the state.
 Since the homestead is normally the most valuable resource that does not count for eligibility, it is the most typical asset that the state makes a claim for reimbursement.
 Some of the ways to avoid a successful claim against the homestead are as follows:

-- Transfer on Death Deeds – this type of deed also avoids probate and a successful claim by the state for the recovery of Medicaid benefits advanced.
+- TRANSFER ON DEATH DEEDS – this type of deed also avoids probate and a successful claim by the state for recovery of Medicaid benefits advanced.
 However, this type of deed cannot be signed by an agent under a power of attorney (unlike a Ladybird Deed) and does not insure from title issues of prior owners.

 - HAVE YOUR UNMARRIED ADULT CHILD LIVE IN YOUR HOME – an unmarried living child who lives at your home for at least one year prior to your death is an exception under Texas law from a successful claim by the state.

 - TRANSFER HOME TO A SIBLING WITH AN EQUITY INTEREST – if you transfer your home to a sibling who has an equity interest in the home who lives in the home at least one year before you go into a nursing home is also an exception to the transfer penalty rules.